Pedro05Souza/old-eggsauce/docs/README.md

 # Maintainability

 This Discord bot project, named Eggsauce, was initially started by [Pedro Souza](https://github.com/Pedro05Souza) with early contributions from [Alexius Dias](https://github.com/AlexiusMD).
-Currently, the project is maintained and developed solely by Pedro Souza.
+Currently, this version of the project is deprecated and the bot's development will continue privately.

 ## Built With